5 Best Trails Near Waikīkī on Oʻahu, Hawaiʻi

-While there are many beautiful hiking trails across Oʻahu, some of the best and most accessible span the ridges and valleys across southeast Oʻahu, which is exactly where Waikīkī is located!
+While there are countless beautiful hiking trails across Oʻahu, some of the best and most accessible day hikes span the ridges and valleys across the southeastern Koʻolau Mountains, which is exactly where Waikīkī is located!

-Therefore, if you’re visiting Oʻahu without a rental car, I highly recommend considering some of these nearby trails, as they can all be reached using either the bus or an Uber/ Lyft.
+If this is you, I highly recommend considering some of the nearby trails I’ve listed below, as they are all amazing adventures in their own way and can be reached using either the bus or an Uber/ Lyft.

 5 Best Trails Near Waikīkī